ETHICS OF SCIENTIFIC PUBLICATIONS

 1.19.
 When revoking articles, editors must follow the COPE schemes.

 1.20.
-Editors should encourage and readily consider valid criticism of works published in the magazine.
+Editors should encourage and readily consider valid criticism of works published in the Journal.
 Authors of criticized materials should be able to respond to criticism.
-Editors should be open to research, which challenges previous work published in the magazine.
+Editors should be open to research, which challenges previous work published in the Journal.
 Works reporting only negative results can also be published.

 2. Ethical principles in the reviewer activity